Brockworth: Gloster Aircraft Company

-Brockworth bombed

 The Gloster Aircraft Company (known locally as GAC) drew upon an employment pool from the surrounding area and it was responsible for much of the growth in the development of housing estates which was halted by the outbreak of World War II.
 During the war Brockworth and the surrounding area were bombed by the Luftwaffe in an attempt to halt the production of aircraft.

 1939–45 WWII production

-As the pre-war biplane Gladiator was rapidly rendered obsolete by faster monoplanes the Brockworth factory was available to manufacture Hawker aircraft.
-In 1939 the company built 1,000 Hawker Hurricanes in the first 12 months of World War II and it delivered the last of 2,750 Hurricanes in 1942.
+As the pre-war biplane Gladiator was rapidly rendered obsolete by faster monoplanes, the Brockworth factory was available to manufacture Hawker aircraft.
+In 1939 the company built 1,000 Hawker Hurricanes in the first 12 months of World War II; it delivered the last of 2,750 Hurricanes in 1942.
 Production was then switched to building 3,330 Hawker Typhoons for the Royal Air Force.
 On 8 April 1941 the first test flight of the Gloster E28/39 with a single turbo-jet engine (invented by Sir Frank Whittle) took off from the company's flight test airfield at Brockworth.
 This was followed by the twin-engined Gloster Meteor, the only jet to be used by the Allied Forces during World War II.
-The speed of the Meteor enabled it to fly alongside V1 flying bombs, tip them off course, to crash before they could arrive at their London target.
-In 1945 the Meteor gained a world speed record of 606 mph and it was eventually put into service by 12 nations.
+The speed of the Meteor enabled it to fly alongside V1 flying bombs and tip them off course, to crash before they could arrive at their London target.
+In 1945 the Meteor set a world speed record of 606 mph and it was eventually put into service by 12 nations.